How To Properly Clean Your Dog’s Eyes:

 Genetics

 Certain breeds of dogs are more susceptible to tear stains, and some individual dogs may be predisposed to getting tear stains.
-Dogs that have shallow eye sockets and protruding eyes, such as the Pekingese, Maltese, pug and other short-nosed dogs, can suffer from excessive tearing.
-Poodles and cocker spaniels often are more likely to have blocked tear ducts.
-And these conditions can lead to chronic tearing that produces stains.
+Dogs that have shallow eye sockets and protruding eyes can suffer from excessive tearing.
+Such breeds as the Pekingese, Maltese, pug and other short-nosed dogs may succumb to this.
+Moreover, poodles and cocker spaniels are more likely to suffer from blocked tear ducts.
+As a result, this leads to chronic tearing and subsequently, facial stains.

 Porphyrin

 This is a pigment that is excreted in tears, saliva and urine.
 The stain comes from some of the iron released from the breakdown of red blood cells that goes into porphyrin.
-It can leave a reddish-brown stain as it courses down the muzzle.
+Consequently, it can leave a reddish-brown stain as it courses down the muzzle.

 Problems with Lashes and Tear Ducts

-If a dog’s eyelashes fold inward (entropion), it causes more tears than normal.
-And if a tear duct doesn’t properly drain into the nasal cavity, it gets clogged and may be the cause of tear stains.
+If a dog’s eyelashes fold inward (veterinary name: entropion), it causes more tears than normal.
+And if a tear duct doesn’t properly drain into the nasal cavity, it gets clogged and may cause tear stains.

 Environment